Visual Feedback & Micro-interactions in JavaScript Form Validation

 Accessibility & Motion Preference Handling

-State changes must also be communicated programmatically. aria-live regions announce validation results without interrupting screen reader speech queues.
+State changes must also be communicated programmatically.
+An aria-live region announces validation results without interrupting screen reader speech queues.
 When an error occurs, visual cues should coordinate with programmatic focus shifts to guide users efficiently, as outlined in Focus Management & Keyboard Navigation.

 // a11y-manager.ts